Mongoid 7.5

 # => [ #<Band _id: 62c835813282a4470c07d530, >, #<Band _id: 62c835823282a4470c07d531, > ]

-, an array of documents is returned.
+If a parameter is given to #take, an array of documents is returned.
 If no parameter is

 given, a singular document is returned.

-method functions the same as calling #take
+The #take! method functions the same as calling #take without arguments,

 but raises an DocumentNotFound error instead of returning nil if no documents